Ramesh Ranganathan

-Justice Ramesh Ranganathan (born 28 July 1958) is a retired Indian judge and a former Chief Justice of the Uttarakhand High Court.
+Ramesh Ranganathan (born 28 July 1958) is a retired Indian judge and a former Chief Justice of the Uttarakhand High Court.
 He had earlier served as the Acting Chief Justice of Hyderabad High Court and judge of Andhra Pradesh High Court.
-Following his retirement from the High Court, he was appointed as the chairperson of the Indian Appellate Tribunal for Electricity where he served from the year 2022 till 2026.
+Following his retirement from the High Court, he was appointed as the chairperson of the Indian Appellate Tribunal for Electricity where he served from the year 2022 till 2025.